pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-format-string-key"+OR+"W1300")

 ### [W1301](#W1301) (unused-format-string-key)<a name="W1301"></a>
-Unused key %r in format string dictionary
+Unused key %r in format string dictionary.

 Used when a format string that uses named conversion specifiers is used with a dictionary that contains keys not required by the format string.

 **:x: Incorrect code**